PlumpMath/NServiceBus.AzureServiceBus.Serialization.Interop/README.md

   "There was an error deserializing the object of type System.Byte[]"

 The root problem is with BrokeredMessage.
-Underlying GetBody<T>(), and setting the backing payload as a constructor argument, it uses an implementation of DataContractSerializer.
-When the Transport set the body to type byte[] and retrieved it using GetBody<byte[]>(), WindowsAzure.ServiceBus uses a [Binary] XMLDictionary[Reader|Writer] to serialize and deserialize the payload.
+Using GetBody<T>() and setting the body as a constructor argument directly, it uses an implementation of DataContractSerializer.
+When the Transport set the body to type byte[] and retrieved it using GetBody<byte[]>(), WindowsAzure.ServiceBus used a [Binary] XMLDictionary[Reader|Writer] to serialize and deserialize the payload.

 In order to get around this, you must use streams with BrokeredMessage.